 - The motion is ruled upon by the Civil Presiding Judge within 30 days after the filing of the response to the designating party's motion.

 - The court may also decide on its own motion that a civil action is a complex case.

 - Parties shall not have the right to appeal the court's decision regarding the designation of an action as complex or non-complex.

-- The factors of a complex case can be found in Rule 8(i), Arizona Rules of Court.
+- The factors of a complex case can be found in Maricopa County Local Rule 3.12.

 This page was last updated on: